And God said to Cain Review

 Another aspect that is pushed further here than in Margheriti's previous western, is the depiction of violence.
 The famous opening scene of Vengeance, in which a man is about to be quartered, is frightening, but in a suggestive, not exploitative way.
 In this movie a priest is executed, slowly and deliberately, in front of an immobile camera, and one of the villains is literally crushed by a giant bell, in probably the most graphically violent scene you'll ever see in a spaghetti western.
 Margheriti also called his own film 'more Sicilian than American': with a script about betrayal and the strength of family ties, it is closer to a mafia story than a typical story set in the West.
 When Acombar's son, who seems a decent and mild-tempered person throughout the movie, finds out that his beloved and seemingly respectable father is a criminal, he still chooses his side, referring to the strong feelings of loyalty with the clan and the family, that lie at the base of Italian crime rings' existence.
 In agreement with the classical family drama, it's the father, the patriarch, who finally causes the downfall of the dynasty by killing his own successor by mistake.

 By cutting all superfluous dialogue and story elements from Salvatore Rosso's movie, that served as a model, Margheriti managed to make a nearly completely original spaghetti western, cold, frightening, bloody and beautiful.
-It respects the classic dramatic unities of time, place and action: the story isn't concerned with sub-plots, is mainly set in one place, and unfolds within one terrible, stormy night.
+It respects the classic dramatic unities of time, place and action: the story is mainly set in one place, and unfolds within one terrible, stormy night.
 Probably only a director with a history in horror could come up with the idea of casting Kinski as a hero, albeit a hero who doesn't look his enemies in the eye but stalks them and doesn't even hesitate to shoot them in the back.
 As you might guess, Kinski turns in a wonderful, almost hypnotic performance.
 Familiar with more extrovert heavies like Sancho or Fajardo, most temporary critics weren't happy with (co-producer) Carsten as Acombar, but in retrospect his subdued performance serves the film pretty well.
 Marcella Michelangeli's part as the woman who betrayed her lover to live with his corrupt friend, is a little underwritten.
 Another let-down is the film's finale, a rather predictable homage to Orson Welles' mirror scene in The Lady from Shanghai.
 Otherwise this is a magnificent western.
 Allegedly Clint Eastwood was inspired by the dark, haunting look of the film for his oscar winning Unforgiven.

 - Corresponding Review: